-Other reasons that may lead to loss of engine cranks are improperly seated dipstick, tube, or damaged valve cover.
-Replacing any damaged components can restore crankcase vacuum pressure and solve the riding mower smoking issue.
+Engine cranks can also be lost due to an improperly seated dipstick, tube, or a damaged valve cover.
+Replacing any damaged components often restores the crankcase vacuum pressure and solves the issue of the riding mower smoking.

 Issue #5: Weak Hydrostatic Transmission

-Issue #6: Won’t Go Straight or Steer in the Correct Direction
+Issue #6: Mower Won’t Go Straight or Steer in the Correct Direction

 Husqvarna zero-turn mowers are known for their great maneuverability, but that doesn’t mean you won’t encounter steering problems.
 You might bump into this issue when the tire pressure is not balanced.
 Remember that all mowers need to adhere to the manufacturer’s tire pressure specification.